-In addition to tuition, the following fees will be charged for the 2024-2025 school year:
+In addition to tuition, the following fees will be charged for the 2025-2026 school year:

-- Course Fees of \$543 per student are billed to each student.
-This fee includes a fee for each class, guidance testing material, student insurance, technology fee, and administrative fees. - A Book Fee of \$350 per student is billed to each student. - A School Improvement Fee of \$425 is billed to each student to pay for facility maintenance. - An Imaging Fee of \$130 is billed to all new students to image the students' laptop with the correct software. - A Graduation Fee of \$125 is billed to all seniors.
+- Course Fees of \$543 are billed to each student.
+This fee includes a fee for each class, guidance testing material, student insurance, technology fee, and administrative fees. - A Book Fee of \$350 is billed to each student. - A School Improvement Fee of \$425 is billed to each student to pay for facility maintenance. - An Imaging Fee of \$130 is billed to all new students to image the students' laptops with the correct software. - A Graduation Fee of \$125 is billed to all seniors.
 This covers the cost of Baccalaureate, transcripts, and other graduation related expenses.